 Jeff is widely recognized for his legal excellence.
 In December of 2015, Jeff was named by the National Law Journal to the prestigious Litigation Trailblazer list for devising an innovative billing model that addresses clients’ needs for billing transparency and predictability during litigation.
-Chambers USA has recognized Jeff for four years in a row as one of America’s leading lawyers for litigation in the areas of White Collar Crime and Government Investigations, and he was recognized in 2015 as a leading lawyer for Gaming & Licensing.
+Chambers USA has recognized Jeff for five years in a row as one of America’s leading lawyers for litigation in the areas of White Collar Crime and Government Investigations, and he was recognized in 2015 as a leading lawyer for Gaming & Licensing.
 The authoritative guide notes Jeff’s dedication to “getting a speedy resolution of contentious matters through application of good commercial sense and pragmatic legal thinking” and his “honest and hard-working” approach to matters.
 The previous co-chair of two key ABA white collar subcommittees, Jeff has also been recognized by LexisNexis as an expert in healthcare and securities fraud.
 Nightingale’s Healthcare News named him one of 12 outstanding fraud and compliance lawyers in the United States.

 Jeff is also active in the publishing arena.
 He currently serves on the editorial board of the World Online Gambling Law Report.
 A leading national authority in federal sentencing laws, Jeff is co-author of Federal Sentencing for Business Crimes, the only comprehensive treatise on federal sentencing in the context of business and white-collar crimes.
 The two-volume treatise, published by international legal publisher LexisNexis, is a key resource relied on by prosecutors and defense attorneys throughout the United States.

 Awards + Recognition